 On the Clock

 Prior to coming to WellnessIQ, Summer worked in the Long-Term Care setting as a Dietitian providing direct nutrition education and clinical support to the residents at her facility.
 She also served as a department manager where she assisted with day-to-day operations and management of employees.
 Summer has a strong passion for wellness, sustainability, and prevention of chronic disease.
-Her goal is to help promote the importance of living an overall healthy lifestyle using the platforms to motivate and engage the clients that WellnessIQ works with.
+She loves working with new client groups to build an effective and engaging custom program design that directly corresponds with the wellness goals of the company.

 Off the Clock